Catholic Conference (MIAA)

 The Catholic Conference is a Massachusetts high school athletic conference whose member institutions are located primarily in Eastern part of Massachusetts.
 Its nine members include only all-boys and all-girls Catholic high schools.
 The Catholic Conference participates in the Massachusetts Interscholastic Athletic Association (MIAA) Division I in sports competitions.

 The Catholic Conference is regarded as one of the most accomplished sports conferences in terms of its winning reputation, with 17 state football championships, 9 basketball championships, 34 ice hockey championships, and 15 swimming championships.

 Member schools

 Current members

 The Catholic Conference consists of 10 member institutions located primarily in Eastern Massachusetts.
 The geographic domain of the conference stretches from Shrewsbury in the west to Hingham in the east and from Danvers in the north to Westwood in the south.

 On July 1, 2021, St. John's High School of Shrewsbury formally joined the Catholic Conference as the sixth boys' school.
-The Pioneers played the 2020–21 season in the Catholic Conference bubble due to the COVID-19 pandemic.
+The Pioneers played the 2020-21 season in the Catholic Conference bubble due to the COVID-19 pandemic.

-Since July 1, 2023, the 9 members of the Catholic Conference are:
+The 10 members of the Catholic Conference are: